ibm-cloud-docs/apiconnect/creating_apis.md

 ---

 copyright:
-  years: 2017
+  years: 2017, 2019
-lastupdated: "2017-12-15"
+lastupdated: "2019-12-31"

-keywords: IBM Cloud, APIs, lifecycle, catalog, manage, toolkit, develop, dev portal
+keywords: IBM Cloud, API Connect, API management, APIs, API, lifecycle, develop, create, API Connect Enterprise, API Connect Hybrid, API Connect Lite

 subcollection: apiconnect

 ---

-{:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
-{:screen: .screen}
+{:external: target="_blank" .external}
 {:codeblock: .codeblock}
 {:pre: .pre}
+{:screen: .screen}
+{:tip: .tip}
+{:note: .note}

 # Creating APIs
 {: #creating_apis}

-You can create APIs by downloading the developer toolkit and by using the command line interface (CLI) or API Designer.
+You can create APIs in the Lite, Enterprise, and Hybrid plans by downloading the developer toolkit and by using the command line interface (CLI) or API Designer.
+{: shortdesc}

 ## The developer toolkit CLI
-{: #dev_tk_cli_creating_apis notoc}
+{: #dev_tk_cli-creating_apis notoc}

 The developer toolkit provides a command line interface that you can use to publish APIs to
 {{site.data.keyword.apiconnect_long}}.